Kids constantly crying and complaining over everything? Learn how to stop your child from whining all the time — a must-read for parents!

 If you’re like me, you dread The Whining Sound.
-It can catch you off guard first thing in the morning even when the kids haven’t even been awake for five minutes.
+It can catch you off guard first thing in the morning when your child hasn’t even been awake for five minutes.
 Or you’ve come to expect it at the end of a long, tiring day.

 No matter the time of day, whining is one of the triggers that can set me off.
 I can’t imagine another adult whining to me that way, so it seems even worse when kids resort to it.

-And at first, the solution seems to be to get in full discipline mode.
-We ask them what they’re whining about, tell them to stop or we even try to show a better way to communicate without whining.
+At first, the solution seems to be to get in full discipline mode.
+You ask your child what they’re whining about, tell her to stop, or try to show her a better way to communicate without whining.

-And while this would work from time to time, I found another way to stop whining dead in its tracks.
+And while this works from time to time, I found another way to stop whining.

-When kids whine, complain or throw fits, their outward needs tend to be superficial.
-They’ll whine about not getting the orange car, or because they wanted to go down the slide first.
-These needs are important for kids, but they go much deeper than that.
+When your child whines, complains, or throws a fit, her outward needs tend to be superficial.
+She’ll whine about not getting the orange lollipop or because she wanted to go down the slide first.
+These needs are important for her, but they go much deeper than that.

 So, one of the best ways to stop all the whining and complaining?

-Sometimes all our kids need is our attention.
-At times, it can feel like they’re competing against so many factors that keep you away from them.
-Maybe it’s their siblings that demand your time, or the chores that take up too much of it.
+Sometimes all she needs is your attention.
+At times, it can feel like she’s competing against so many factors that keep you away from her.
+Maybe it’s her siblings that demand your time, or the chores that take up too much of it.
 Mornings might feel rushed as you scramble to get out of the house.

-Kids also need our attention after long stretches of time away from us.
-Imagine your toddler has a bucket that she likes to keep “full” of you.
+She also needs your attention after long stretches of time away from you.
+Imagine that she has a bucket that she likes to keep “full” of you.
 Any time she gets to spend time with you, her bucket gets filled.
 When she doesn’t, it runs empty.

-The time we spend apart after a long night of sleep or a day at school dips into her bucket.
-Eleven hours of sleep may not seem like a long time, but to your toddler it is.
+The time you spend apart after a long night of sleep or a day at school dips into her bucket.
+Eleven hours of sleep may not seem like a long time, but to her, it can be.

-So when we give them our full attention, those buckets fill right up.
-And a full bucket means a toddler who can handle the small challenges in her day.
-Falling down after running or not finding her favorite car doesn’t seem so stressful.
+So, when you give her your full attention, those buckets fill right up.
+And a full bucket means a child who can handle the small challenges in her day.
+Falling down after running or not finding her favorite stuffed animal doesn’t seem so stressful.

-Giving your toddler your attention extends beyond whining, too.
-Your full attention will help when she feels sad or frustrated much more than dividing your time.
+Giving her your full attention extends beyond whining, too.
+It’ll help when she feels sad or frustrated much more than dividing your time.
 The simple act of listening and being present can be all she needs to feel reassured.

-Let’s be clear, though: giving our full attention can be hard.
-We’re busy enough as it is, even doing the bare minimum of our days.
-Other times, we’re just not in the mood, especially when the kids whine.
+Let’s be clear, though: giving your full attention can be hard.
+You’re busy enough as it is, even doing the bare minimum.
+Other times, you’re just not in the mood, especially when she whines.

-But ironically, it’s during those times that our kids need us the most.
-And one of the biggest challenges is the need to push those feelings aside in the best interest of our kids.
-We won’t always get it right, but we can at least try.
+But ironically, it’s during those times that she needs you the most.
+And one of the biggest challenges is the need to push those feelings aside in her best interest.

-Did your toddler start whining right when you were preparing dinner or getting them dressed?
-If you can, stop everything else you’re doing and focus on your child.
+Does your child start whining right when you’re preparing dinner or getting her ready for the day?
+If you can, stop everything else you’re doing and focus on her.

 During after school hours, you’ll usually find me in the kitchen, preparing dinner.
 And while some of those dinners are “set it and forget it,” others need me standing right next to the stove.
 I’d have no way to give my full attention when I’m going back and forth stirring risotto or deep frying chicken.

 For instance, make eye contact.
-This simple act forces us to stop doing what we’re doing to focus on our kids.
-It’s pretty hard to put groceries away when you have to look your toddler in the eye.
-When we’re forced to lock gazes, we’re more likely to listen than multi-task.
-Kneel to their level if need be.
+This simple act forces you to stop doing what you’re doing to focus on your child.
+It’s pretty hard to put groceries away when you have to look her in the eye.
+When you’re forced to lock gazes, you’re more likely to listen than multi-task.
+Kneel to her level if need be.

 Then, don’t interrupt.
-A good rule of thumb is to wait a few seconds before your toddler has finished before even saying anything.
+A good rule of thumb is to wait a few seconds before she finished talking before saying anything.
 This ensures she’s done speaking and forces you to be more mindful about the words you say.

-You might say, “It sounds like you feel upset because you can’t find the race car you were playing with earlier.
+You might say, “It sounds like you feel upset because you can’t find the toy you were playing with earlier.
 Would you like me to help you find it?”

-Sometimes all our kids need has nothing to do with words, or even our help with getting something done.
-All they need is a place to crumble, vulnerable yet safe.
+Sometimes all your child needs have nothing to do with words, or even your help with getting something done.
+All she needs is a place to crumble, to feel vulnerable yet safe.

 It’s tempting to roll our eyes at the thought of giving kids our full attention as a go-to move.
 We’re tight with time as it is, and it’s hard to step away from our own frustration and impatience.

-So yes, it may be more work upfront, but you’ll be giving your kids quality time when they need it most.
+So yes, it may be more work upfront, but you’ll be giving her quality time when she needs it most.